Cretezy/dSock/README.md

 - Set `conn:$id` to the connection's information (using a random UUID, with user, session, worker ID, and last ping)
 - Add the connection ID to `user:$user` (to be able to lookup all of a user's connections)
-- Add the connection ID to `user-sesion:$user-$session` (to be able to lookup all of a user session's connections)
+- Add the connection ID to `user-sesion:$user-$session` (if session was in authentication, to be able to lookup all of a user session's connections)
+- Add the connection ID to `channel:$channel` (for each channel in authentication, to be able to lookup all of a channel's connections)

 When receiving a ping or pong from the client, it updates the last ping time.
 A ping is sent from the server every minute.